matchmore/documentation/documentation.md

 b.
 Use the match information as you need
 c.
 Earlier, we have made ViewController conform to MatchDelegate protocol.
 In order to be informed of every match, you'll need to add ViewController to Matchmore wrapper match delegates list.
 ## IOS (Configuration(Info.plist, CocoaPods, API-Key, MainDevice, Pub, Sub, Match, Start updating location))
+## Versioning

+SDK is written using Swift 4.

+MatchmoreSDK requires iOS 9+.

 ### Standard Integration
 We will use CocoaPods.
-In order to install this package manager you'll need to execute this command in the terminal:
+If you don't have CocoaPods installed on your computer, you'll need to execute this command in the terminal:
 ```
 sudo gem install cocoapods
 ```